panzerdp/dmitripavlutin.com/content/posts/096-arrow-functions/index.md

 ### Cannot be a method

+> Don't use arrow functions to define methods.

-A method is a special function that is attached to an object.
+A method is a special function attached to an object.
 Inside of a method, `this` value equals to the object upon which the method was called on.

-Let's consider the method `isEmpty()` in the following object:
+Let's consider the method `isEmpty()` in the `collection` object:

 ```javascript
 const collection = {
   items: [1, 2, 3],